elastisys/compliantkubernetes/docs/adr/0008-use-hostnetwork-or-loadbalancer-for-ingress.md

 ### Positive Consequences

 * We make the best of each cloud provider.
-* Reduces principle of least astonishment.
+* Obeys principle of least astonishment.
 * We do not add a load balancer "just because".

 ### Negative Consequences

-* We increases complexity: There will be two ways to get traffic into a cluster.
+* Complexity is a bit increased, however, this feels like essential complexity.

 ## Links